-If you invest in our ordinary shares, your interest will be immediately diluted \$[•] per ordinary share, representing the difference between our pro forma net tangible book value per share \$1.12 as of June 30, 2021, and our pro forma as adjusted net tangible book value per share giving effect to this offering at an assumed initial public offering price of \$[•] per share.
+If you invest in our ordinary shares, your interest will be immediately diluted \$[•] per ordinary share, representing the difference between our pro forma net tangible book value per share \$1.18 as of June 30, 2021, and our pro forma as adjusted net tangible book value per share giving effect to this offering at an assumed initial public offering price of \$[•] per share.
 Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the pro forma book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.

-Our net tangible book value of the Pre-IPO Group as of June 30, 2021 was \$1,727,987 or \$0.11 per ordinary share as of that date.
+Our net tangible book value of the Pre-IPO Group as of June 30, 2021 was \$5,212,093 or \$0.32 per ordinary share as of that date.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
 Total Tangible assets are calculated as total assets minus goodwill, intangible assets and right of use asset, the total tangible liability is calculated as total liability.
-Our pro forma net tangible book value of the Pre-IPO Group plus the IPO Acquisitions as of June 30, 2021 was \$18,018,909 or \$1.12 per ordinary share as of that date.
-Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to the proceeds we will receive from this offering, from the assumed initial public offering price of \$[] per ordinary share, the midpoint of the range set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The total shares outstanding as of June 30, 2021 are 16,155,810.
+Our pro forma net tangible book value of the Pre-IPO Group plus the IPO Acquisitions as of June 30, 2021 was \$21,459,087 or \$1.18 per ordinary share as of that date.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to the proceeds we will receive from this offering, from the assumed initial public offering price of \$[•] per ordinary share, the midpoint of the range set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The total shares outstanding as of June 30, 2021 are 18,247,056 including 2,091,246 shares to be issued with respect to the closing of the IPO Acquisitions.

-Without taking into account any other changes in pro forma net tangible book value after June 30, 2021, other than to give effect to 6-for-1 share split and the sale of the ordinary shares offered in this offering at the assumed initial public offering price of \$[•] per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of [•] would have been approximately \$[•], or \$[•] per ordinary share.
-This represents an immediate increase in pro forma net tangible book value of \$[•] per ordinary share to the existing shareholders and an immediate dilution in pro forma net tangible book value of \$[•] per ordinary share to investors purchasing our ordinary shares in this offering.
+Without taking into account any other changes in pro forma net tangible book value after June 30, 2021, other than to give effect to 6-for-1 share split and the sale of the ordinary shares offered in this offering at the assumed initial public offering price of $[\bullet]$ per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of $[\bullet]$ would have been approximately $[\bullet]$, or $[\bullet]$ per ordinary share.
+This represents an immediate increase in pro forma net tangible book value of $[\bullet]$ per ordinary share to the existing shareholders and an immediate dilution in pro forma net tangible book value of $[\bullet]$ per ordinary share to investors purchasing our ordinary shares in this offering.
 The following table illustrates such dilution: